top of page

 Porto, Portugal and San Diego, USA

-Berger is Founder of Moving Boundaries Collaborative, which provides educational services and design/consulting services.
+Berger is Founder and Director of Moving Boundaries Collaborative, which provides educational services and design/consulting services.
 She is guest lecturer at NAAD in Venice, ETH Zurich, NeuroArq Brazil, NAD Chile, and the BAC.
 She was Associate Professor of Architecture and Urbanism at the NewSchool of Architecture & Design in San Diego and Professor of Architecture at the Boston Architectural College.
 A member of the Advisory Council of the Academy of Neuroscience for Architecture (ANFA), she developed a new curriculum in architectural theory and studio with a focus on ANFA themes as faculty in the pioneering Neuroscience for Architecture Program at NewSchool.
-In her role as Liaison for Education and curator of lecture series and symposia, she leads the ANFA Center for Education (ACE), an international forum for educators dedicated to reimagining design education.
+She is President of ANFA Portugal, a new international chapter.

-She is co-founder of the Compostela Institute, a laboratory for research and education in environmental design, providing courses and workshops since 2010 in anthropology, cultural studies and building crafts in Santiago de Compostela, Spain.
 She has lectured internationally on topics in architectural theory, urbanism and health, regionalism, and transdisciplinary design education.
+Berger has directed and curated multiple international conferences and courses in human-centered design.
 She is increasingly involved in research in dynamic sensory experience of the built environment informed by knowledge from the human sciences.

 Tim Ingold.webp